 Considering society's obsession with the rich and famous, it should be no surprise that famous people have long been the subject of popular music.
 Songs have been written about famous musicians, actors, writers, athletes and those that are famous for a variety of other reasons.
 Tunes have been written and sung from a number of different perspectives.
 Some have been composed as loving tributes while others are character studies used as the basis for social commentaries.
 There are also those songs which were written as tongue and cheek novelty tunes.

-Now we will consider a list of 14 songs about famous people.
+Now we will consider a list of 14 tunes about famous people.

 John F. Kennedy